2005 Mongolian presidential election: Campaign

-About a million of Mongolia's population were eligible to vote in the election with 3,800 polling stations across Mongolia.
-If no candidate secured over half of the votes in the first round of the election then a run-off would be held on 5 June between the top two candidates.
+About a million of Mongolia's population were eligible to vote in the election, with 3,800 polling stations across Mongolia.
+If no candidate secured over half of the votes in the first round of the election, then a run-off would be held on 5 June between the top two candidates.
 The campaign for the first round officially began on 7 April 2005.

-A few days before the election 3 of the 4 candidates called on the General Election Committee to resign alleging that the election was not being run cleanly.
-The outgoing President said that the committee should do everything possible to ensure the election was fair.
-Before the election there were protests in the capital Ulan Bator calling for a more open electoral system and protesting against alleged corruption.
-However international election monitors reported that they did not find any irregularities in the election.
+A few days before the election on 12 May 2005, the DP, the RP, and the MLP called on the General Election Commission (GEC) to resign, alleging that the election was not being run cleanly.
+They claimed the GEC had printed 80,000 extra ballots, which is 11% more than the allowed reserve, in order to cause confusion.
+The next day, the parties held a public meeting, "Fair Elections!" in Sükhbaatar Square.
+The outgoing President said that the GEC should do everything possible to ensure the election was fair.
+The GEC issued a public statement on 6 April, denying that a single party was over-represented.
+The commission stated that of the 282 persons working in the sub-regions, 94 were MPRP members, 63 DP, 30 MLP, and 17 RP.
+Out of the 5,296 persons working in the electoral districts, 5,296 were MPRP members, 4,331 DP, 949 MLP, and 286 RP.

+Before the election, there were protests by various citizens' movements in the capital, Ulaanbaatar, calling for a more open electoral system and protesting against alleged corruption.
+However, international election monitors reported that they did not find any irregularities in the election.

-Voting began at 7am and voter turnout was high as usual in Mongolia.
+Voting began at 7 am and voter turnout was high as usual in Mongolia.
 Many voters turned out in traditional Mongolian attire, some on horseback, while elsewhere poll workers took ballot boxes to nomadic Mongols who were unable to get to polling stations.

+Opinion polls

+Several opinion polls were conducted by the International Republican Institute (IRI), Sant Maral Foundation and other firms prior to the May 22 election.
+Enkhbayar and Enkhsaikhan were considered the main contenders in the race, with around 50% and 20% approval from the public, respectively.